Mirantis/k8s-AppController/examples/etcd/README.md

 `kubectl exec k8s-appcontroller kubeac run etcd-scale -n +1 --arg clusterName=my-cluster`

 `-n +1` - adds one node to the cluster.
 Use `-n -1` to scale the cluster down by one node.
 In this case the last added node is going to be deleted.
-At the moment it is only possible to scale cluster up by one node at a time.
-However, any number of nodes can be removed.
-Note, that this can also remove nodes created upon initial deployment.
+This flow can also remove nodes created upon initial deployment.

 `--arg clusterName=my-cluster` - name of the cluster to scale (`etcd` if not specified).